Diversity, Equity & Inclusion Contributions and Sponsorships

 Calfee employees are actively involved with College Now Greater Cleveland, a mentoring program for predominately diverse students with the goal of providing guidance and encouragement to graduate high school and get to and complete college.
 College Now’s mission closely aligns with Calfee’s continued pledge to community investment and improving diversity and inclusion in the legal industry.
 College Now’s mission is to increase post-secondary educational attainment through college and career access advising, financial aid counseling, and scholarship and retention services.

 In addition, Calfee is proud to participate in the Columbus Bar Association (CBA) Minority Clerkship Program.
 The program is a collaboration of the CBA, The Ohio State University Moritz College of Law, and Capital University Law School.
 The program provides legal experience and education for African American, Asian, Hispanic and Native American law students through summer placement at local law firms, government and corporate offices.
 The program focuses on arranging clerkship positions primarily for first year students because a student's placement in a law firm after their first year of school increases their competitive advantage in vying for clerkships for the second more critical summer.

 We believe it’s never too early to get people interested in the field of law.
 That’s why several of the programs Calfee is involved with focus on the development of high school students through Starting Early – Pipeline Programs.

 Calfee is a corporate member of the St. Martin de Porres Work Study Program and has been since the program’s inception in Cleveland in 2004.
 Four students from the school job-share one full-time position at Calfee.
 This program allows high school students to earn money toward their education as well as exposing the students to a business environment.
 In addition, some students also have been offered full-time positions at Calfee following graduation.
+Our attorneys have also participated in Professionals Night at the school, where they speak with students about their own career paths (e.g., practicing intellectual property law) and the legal industry.
 To find out more about Calfee’s involvement in this program, contact Director of Office Services, Ron Stupka.